Kitcheos, PFC Alexander J.

 ULIO THE ADJUTANT GENERAL

-Apparently the confirmation letter, dated July 23, 1944, was sent to his wife, but she apparently never received it.
-It also appears his wife may have remarried because in 1947, Alex’s mother became his contact person.
+It also appears his wife may have remarried, since in 1947, Alex’s mother became his contact person.
 His mother received a letter, dated November 13, 1947, that provided her with information on her options for Alex’s final burial.
 She was asked to fill-out and return an enclosed form to the Office of Quartermaster General, Washington DC, indicating where she wanted him buried.
 The form was received by the OQMG on October 3, 1947, indicating his mother wanted his remains returned to Illinois.

 Alex’s remains were exhumed from United States Military Cemetery, Blosville, France, and by truck transported to Casketing Point B, Cherbourg, France, on February 18, 1948, where they remained until the casket was placed on the USAT Lawrence Victory which sailed on April 26, 1948, and arrived in the New York Point of Entry on May 7, 1948.
 His remains were sent by train and arrived at the Quartermaster Corps Distribution Center, Chicago, on May 12th.
 On June 9, 1948, his casket – in a military hearse with an escort – was taken to the Zimmerman & Son Funeral Home in Forest Park.
-Pfc.
-Alexander J. Kitcheos was buried in Section 54, Lot 425, in the Forest Home Cemetery, Forest Park, Illinois
+PFC Alexander J. Kitcheos was buried in Section 54, Lot 425, in the Forest Home Cemetery, Forest Park, Illinois.

 Continue Proviso